pixotech/performance-workshop/deck.md

 ---

-# Creating a new job
+# Creating a new project

 `lhci wizard`
 ```
 new-project
 ?
-What is the URL of your LHCI server? https://pixo:pixo@lighthouse-ci.pixodev.net
+What is the URL of your LHCI server? https://username:password@lighthouse-ci.pixodev.net
 ?
 What would you like to name the project? basic-auth-test
 ?
 Where is the project's code hosted? nowhere
 ?
 What branch is considered the repo's trunk or main branch? main